NEW LIFE (The later solo years)

 In 2002, two years after cleaning up my act, I located my daughter Natalie and we patched and healed as much as we could.
 No doubt that damage had been done, but fortunately it was not irreversible.

 And so end the years in the wilderness as the fickleness of time and friends relentlessly pushes one to never stagnate for too long, regardless of how comfortable that idleness may be.
 A couple of years ago Elisabeth and I moved out of the woods to the small college city of Arcata, and I am now in the early process of planning a production facility for both my own needs and those of aspiring local artists.
-Of course, many of you know by now that I also build guitars, so there is never any rest for the wicked… Peace my friends.
+Of course, many of you know by now that I also build guitars.
+There is no rest for the wicked!

 Need some machine gun noises on your tracks?
 This impact wrench makes short work of it!
 During the recording of "Ghetto" for the album by the same name.